FRC-2928/FRC-Programmer-Training/docs/RoboRIO/motorConfig.md

 2. What condition does the `configSupplyCurrentLimit()` setting try to prevent?

 3. What does the `configSelectedFeedbackSensor()` configuration do?
 What are the default sensors for the TalonFX and TalonSRX?
+See [Talon FX/SRX Sensors](https://docs.ctre-phoenix.com/en/latest/ch14_MCSensor.html?highlight=configSelectedFeedbackSensor#bring-up-talon-fx-srx-sensors) in the Phoenix documentation.

 Once you understand the configuration parameters you're done with this task!